 }

-The approach to decompose the tests in smaller “units” would help the communication between the team members that will be dealing with this code later on as well, and also the already mentioned robust tests.
+The approach to decompose the tests into smaller “units” would help the communication between the team members that will be dealing with this code later on as well, and also supports the already-mentioned robust tests.

 The free ride